influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 - Release archives (`.tar.gz` and `.zip`) no longer contain the `influx` binary.
 - The `influxdb2` package (`.deb` and `.rpm`) no longer contains the `influx` binary.
 Instead, the package declares a recommended dependency on the new `influx-cli` package.
 - The `quay.io/influxdb/influxdb` image no longer contains the `influx` binary.
-We recommended migrating to the `influxdb` image hosted in DockerHub.
+We recommend migrating to the `influxdb` image hosted on [DockerHub](https://hub.docker.com/_/influxdb).
 - With this change, versions of the `influx` CLI and InfluxDB server (`influxd`) are not guaranteed to exactly match.
 Please see `influxd version` or curl `<your-server-url>/health` to check the version of the `influxd` server.
 The [`influx` CLI documentation](/influxdb/v2.1/reference/cli/influx/) has been updated to reflect which `influx` CLI commands work with which versions of InfluxDB.

 ### Features